jcm155/smash-ultimate-randomizer/README.md

 #### Version 2.3.0 (10/15/2020):
 -Added Steve as a selectable character
--Added Minceraft World as a selectable stage
+-Added Minecraft World as a selectable stage
 -Added Steve to the banner artwork
 -Changed scroll speed of banner so that it is the same speed regardless of screen size

+#### Version 2.4.0 (12/18/2020):
+-Added Sephiroth as a selectable character
+-Added Northern Cave as a selectable stage
+-Added Sephiroth to the banner artwork